 Cyber security and data protection may be impacted by the United Kingdom's decision to leave the European Union.

-Following Prime Minster Theresa May's announcement at the Conservative Party Conference on the 2nd of October, the UK will trigger Article 50 of the Lisbon Treaty by the end of March 2017, meaning the UK will leave the EU by Summer 2019.
+Prime Minster Theresa May's decision that the UK will trigger Article 50 of the Lisbon Treaty on 29th March 2017, means the UK will leave the EU by Summer 2019.

 In this factsheet we discuss the current EU Position on Cyber Security and data protection, GDPR post-Brexit, possible adverse effects on Cyber Security in the UK, and the UK's post-Brexit options and 'adequacy' of Data Protection.